-There are three factors that commonly result in fatal teen crashes:
+Four factors commonly result in fatal teen crashes:

-If you are a parent, there are a number of things you can do to help keep your teen safe:
+If you are a parent, there are several things you can do to help keep your teen safe.

-- Make sure they are properly trained to drive.
-Practice with your teen often under varying conditions and consider having them take driver’s education from a reputable driving school.
+- Make sure they are adequately trained to drive.
+Practice with your teen often under varying conditions and consider having them take driver's education from a reputable driving school.

 - Set a good example from the start.
 Obey traffic laws.
 Don't drink and drive.
 Don't text and drive.
 Use your seat belt and ask them to use theirs.